nightingaleandrew/Image-Delineation-Program-Public/README.txt

 **.py FILE SUMMARIES IN DIR:**
-#widget_creator_classes.py
-- Contains classes that look to create widgets such as InformationBox, ButtonCreator, Login
+#styles.py
+- Contains the styles for the file including colourscheme and fonts.
+Please note tkinter ttk styles are within the MainApp class currently.

+#file_locations.py
+- Contains the locations for the tag file, settings files if they are moved.
+Also contains the main directory for finding stacks.

 #button_images.py
 - contains the image locations & zoom quantities for each image
 - Also contains information regarding reference and licence

+#main.py
+- central file that is run for the program to run.
+Contains MainApp, PageOne, StartPage, Polygons class etc & also central variables.

+#widget_creator_classes.py
+- Contains classes that look to create widgets such as InformationBox, ButtonCreator, Login

 #figure_custom_classes.py
 - Contains classes that look to amend the figure and axes such as PolygonIntersector, cidPress